jupyter/papyri/Readme.md

 This will augment the `?` operator to show better documentation (when install with `papyri install ...`

-*Papyri doe not completely build it's own docs yet but you might be able to view a static rending of it [here](https://pydocs.github.io/).
+*Papyri does not completely build it's own docs yet but you might be able to view a static rending of it [here](https://pydocs.github.io/).
 It is not yet automatically built, so might be out of date.*

 ### Development install